Shaaali/identity-apps/docs/references/idp-settings/oidc-settings-for-idp.md

 ### Authorized redirect URL
 This is where the user needs to be redirected after completing the authentication at the external identity provider.
 The identity provider needs to send the authorization code to this URL upon successful authentication.

-You should configure this URL `https://api.asgardeo.io/t/{your_organinzation_name}/commonauth` as the redirect URL/callback URL when you are registering  Asgardeo as an OIDC  application in the external IdP.
+You should configure `https://api.asgardeo.io/t/{your_organinzation_name}/commonauth` as the redirect URL/callback URL when you register Asgardeo as an OIDC application in the external IdP.

 ## Additional settings
 ### User info endpoint URL